-Hormones: Some breast cancers are fueled by estrogen and progesterone, so the longer a woman is exposed to reproductive hormones, the higher her risk of breast cancer.
+Hormones: Most breast cancers are fueled by estrogen and progesterone, so the longer a woman is exposed to reproductive hormones, the higher her risk of breast cancer.
 Women who started their periods before age 12 have about a 20% higher chance of developing breast cancer than someone who started after age 14.
 Hitting menopause after age 55 increases the odds by about 30% versus going through the change 10 years earlier.
 Taking combined estrogen and progesterone hormone therapy for menopause symptoms also increases risk (how much depends on how old you are and how long you took the medications).
 A history of using certain oral contraceptives for birth control is also linked to a very small (7%) increase in risk.

 Body fat: Here's a little-know fact about fat: It produces estrogen.
 So the more you have, the higher your hormone levels tend to be.
 A study in JAMA Oncology found that in post-menopausal women, the risk of an estrogen-sensitive tumor was about twice as high in those with the highest percentage of body fat compared to the lowest.
 This was true even for women who had a “healthy” body-mass index.